datarefuge/workflow/seednsort.md

 ## Canvassing the website and evaluating content
 - Start exploring the website assigned, identifying important URLs.
-- Decide whether their data on a page or website subsection can be [automatically captured by the Internet Archive webcrawler](./what-heritrix-does.md).
+- Decide whether the data on a page or website subsection can be [automatically captured by the Internet Archive webcrawler](./what-heritrix-does.md).
 - The best source of information about the seeding and sorting process is represented at [https://envirodatagov.org/](https://envirodatagov.org/).
 - See also [here](https://docs.google.com/document/d/1PeWefW2toThs-Pbw0CMv2us7wxQI0gRrP1LGuwMp_UQ/edit)
   and